wauterboi/gm-knockout-env/README.md

 probably shouldn't remove anything from it.

 Also, in Lua 5.1 fashion, you have to use periods in place of slashes and drop the file extension.
-For example, don't do 'a/s/d/f.lua` - do `a.s.d.f`.
+For example, don't do `a/s/d/f.lua` - do `a.s.d.f`.

 # Installation

-Extract the latest release to your Garry's Mod addons folder.
+~~Extract the latest release to your Garry's Mod addons folder.~~ No releases, yet.

 # Building from source